Concept Overview

 Tree and Ground Growth

-Data Forest scene showing vegetation and environmental motion
+Data Forest scene showing vegetation and canopy motion

 Motion in the Canopy